seinecle/DataStorm2015/public_html/keynote.md

 The emergence of data visualisation as a set of practice and professionals was coinciding with the surge in the new importance of data as a driver of value for business.
 "Data visualization" became positioned as one powerful lever to extract value from datasets: it possesses both the rigor needed to report objectively on key data features, that you'd find otherwise in information visualisation, and the power to be engaging with the domain specialists or the managers in charge of finding insights in the data.

-###Two aspects where data visualization epitomizes its value: maps and networks.
+###5.
+Two aspects where data visualization epitomizes its value: maps and networks.
 Visualization of geolocalized data and of network data has of course a long history before the birth of data visualization: many software integrated mapping functions from Geographical Information Systems, and network analysis packages also add visualization add-ons.

 What data visualization brought was staggering visualizations making engagement with data just stronger, more powerful.
 Stamen, an agency with strong ties in the data visualization community, does this kind of maps: